 Post Palladian villa and wine tasting

 Post Palladian villa, shoe handicraft, and wine tasting very close to Venice.
 In the detail, we are in the area of the Brenta Riviera, famous for the Venetian Villas.
 As a result, this waterway links the region and Venice.
-This day excursion includes also a professional guide and the entrance tickets to the place of visit.
-As well as the wine tasting and the public boat ride to reach the Zattere area in Venice.
+For an in-depth knowledge, we recommend a professional guide

 The full day tour starts from the car terminal of Venice.
-Hence the service is made with a minivan and a professional driver.
-This is a shared service with 4 up to 6 passengers.
-For a private service, please contact us.
-This guided excursion includes the visit of Villa Pisani and Villa Foscarini that houses the shoe museum, in the village of Strà.
+Hence the service is made with a minivan and a professional multilingual driver.
+This excursion includes the visit of Villa Pisani and Villa Foscarini that houses the shoe museum, in the village of Strà.
 As well as the Villa Widmann and Barchessa Valmarana in the town of Mira.
-Worth a note, there are all post Palladian buildings.
+Worth a note, there are all post-Palladian buildings.
 Hence, you will end this stunning day excursion with the tasting of some excellent local wines.

 The Brenta waterway

 On the banks of the Brenta Riviera, the noble Venetian families built villas for their holidays.
 As a result, this waterway was a mirror of their wealth and their power.